danangsw/cloud-provider-comparasion/README.md

 ## Which Cloud Provider is Best for My Business?

 ## Conclusion
 AWS owns nearly half of the world's public-cloud infrastructure market (47.8%).
 This is due to number of global-reach tools and services, while length time on the market.
+Explore the [AWS products here](https://aws.amazon.com/products/).

 If most of your business operations run on Microsoft products or you looking for a good platform as a service (PaaS) cloud provider, Azure might work better for you.
+Browse or search of [Azure products here](https://azure.microsoft.com/en-us/services/).

 If your businesses focus on more innovation and less need of global-reach features, you might prefer Google Cloud Platform.
+Here is the all of listed [Google Cloud Platform products & services](https://cloud.google.com/products/).

 Choose wisely.